Bathroom,Hammam style

-A touch of the traditional
+A traditional touch

-♦ Mirror images
+– Mirror images

-Share this article with your friends
+Share this article with your friends;

 Facebook